-Sure do, your two witnesses needs to be over the age of 18 and be present and able to observe the wedding ceremony.
+Sure do, your two witnesses needs to be over the age of 18 and be present and able to observe/hear the wedding ceremony.
 This person does not have to be part of the wedding party, but can be.

 How long will the ceremony take?

 This is dependent on what you want.
-I worked with a couple who just wanted the legal components fulfilled and this took no longer that 5 minutes.
-That being said the average length of a ceremony; from the start of the bride’s arrival until you are introduced as Mr. & Mrs. (including the signing of the register) takes around twenty to forty minutes.
+Recently, I worked with a couple who just wanted the legal components fulfilled and this took no longer that 5 minutes.
+That being said the average length of a ceremony; from the start of the bride’s arrival until you are introduced as Mr. & Mrs. (including the signing of the register) takes around twenty to thirty minutes.